 - 1. The right to be invited and participate in all the Company's general meetings, both annual and regular, and the right to one vote per ordinary share owned in all votes and in all Company's general meeting participated. - 2.
 The right to receive dividends if and when declared and the right to receive bonus shares if and when distributed. - 3.
-The right to participate in the distribution of the Company's assets upon liquidation. - 4.
-Quoted on the Tel-Aviv Stock Exchange. - d.
+The right to participate in the distribution of the Company's assets upon liquidation. - e.
 Issue of shares and warrants and changes in equity: - 1.
-On November 16, 2011, the Company offered securities to the public according to a shelf proposal report which was published on the basis of a shelf prospectus which the Company published on May 27, 2010.
-The securities were offered to the public in 3,963 units at a price of NIS 1.61 thousand per unit.
-Each unit comprised of 100 ordinary shares, NIS 0.25 par value per share, at NIS 0.5 per share, 1,250 warrants (Series 6) and 2,500 warrants (Series 7) (both series of warrants at no consideration).
-The total net proceeds amounted to approximately NIS 5,976 thousand (net of issuance expenses of approximately NIS 406 thousand).
-The shares were approved for listing on November 16, 2011.
-The issuance proceeds were received on November 22, 2011.
+In March 2014, the Company completed a private placement pursuant to which it sold an aggregate of 982,344 ADSs representing 1,964,688 ordinary shares and warrants to purchase an additional 491,172 ADSs representing 982,344 ordinary shares for an aggregate purchase price of NIS 17,567 thousand (the "March 2014 Financing").
+For further information regarding the warrants, please refer to Note 11.f.2.